 Step 1 – Shorten your sentences

-As well as generating readability scores for 8 readability measures, Readability-score.com also provides a range of other useful metrics.
-These include text statistics, longest sentence, and longest word(s) by syllable and by length helping you work out where to focus your attention when it comes to shortening.
+As well as generating readability scores for eight readability measures, Readable also provides a range of other useful metrics.
+These include:

 So, shortening your sentences really can have a huge effect on the readability of your text.